-- Indications for medications: The indications for medications are those diseases, disorders, illnesses and conditions that are appropriate uses for a particular medication.
-For example, the indications for the use of phenobarbital include the control of seizures, the prevention of seizures, to decrease anxiety and for the withdrawal from a barbiturate.
+- Indications for medications: The indications for medications are those diseases, disorders, illnesses, and conditions that are appropriate uses for a particular medication.
+For example, the indications for the use of phenobarbital include the control of seizures, the prevention of seizures, decrease anxiety and withdrawal from a barbiturate.
 The indications for medications are established by the United States Food and Drug Administration.
-When a medication is used for any other than these established and approved uses, this usage is referred to as an "off label use".
+When a medication is used for any other than these established and approved uses, this usage is referred to as an "off-label use".

-- Therapeutic effects of a medication: A therapeutic effect is the desired effect of the specific medication.
-For example, the therapeutic and desired effects of anti-anxiety medications is to decrease the client's level of anxiety and the therapeutic effects of anti-hypertensive medications is to decrease the client's blood pressure.
+- Therapeutic effects of medication: A therapeutic effect is the desired effect of the specific medication.
+For example, the therapeutic and desired effects of anti-anxiety medications are to decrease the client's level of anxiety and the therapeutic effects of anti-hypertensive medications are to decrease the client's blood pressure.

-- Idiosyncratic effects of a medication: Idiosyncratic effects of a medication include those side effects that are rare, unusual and unexpected.
+- Idiosyncratic effects of medication: Idiosyncratic effects of the medication include those side effects that are rare, unusual, and unexpected.
 These effects can include things like a client experiencing hyperactivity after having taken a sedating medication.
 These effects tend to be individual rather than common to a group or population of clients affected with a certain risk factor of disorder, for example.

-- Cumulative effects of a medication: The cumulative effects of a medication are those effects that result from the accumulation of a medication.
-Cumulative effects of medications can occur as the result of several impaired pharmacokinetic processes including the impaired biotransformation and excretion of drugs, as often occurs among elderly clients because of some of the normal changes of the aging process.
-At times, the cumulative effects of a medication can be a life threatening overdose of the medication; therefore, caution must be exercised when a client is at risk for the accumulation of a medication and its cumulative effects.
+- Cumulative effects of medication: The cumulative effects of a medication are those effects that result from the accumulation of a medication.
+Cumulative effects of medications can occur as the result of several impaired pharmacokinetic processes including the impaired biotransformation and excretion of drugs, as often occurs among elderly clients because of some of the normal changes in the aging process.
+At times, the cumulative effects of a medication can be a life-threatening overdose of the medication; therefore, caution must be exercised when a client is at risk for the accumulation of a medication and its cumulative effects.

-- Adverse effects of a medication: The adverse effect of a medication is a highly serious and far more than troublesome than side effects of medications.
+- Adverse effects of medication: The adverse effect of a medication is highly serious and far more troublesome than the side effects of medications.
 For example, an anaphylactic response to an antibiotic is an adverse effect of that medication.
 Except under highly unusual circumstances, medications that lead to adverse effects are immediately discontinued.

 - Drug interactions: Drug interactions occur when drugs and foods interact, when drugs and herbs or supplements interact, and when drugs and other drugs interact.
 Some of these drug interactions are synergistic and potentiating and others may be inhibiting.

-- Potentiating effects of a medication: A potentiating effect of a medication is the synergistic, additive effect that occurs when drugs and foods interact, when drugs and herbs or supplements interact, and when drugs and other drugs interact.
-The former two interactions will make the medication more powerful in its effects; and the later will have an increased effect by one or more of the medications that are interacting.
+- Potentiating effects of medication: A potentiating effect of a medication is the synergistic, additive effect that occurs when drugs and foods interact, when drugs and herbs or supplements interact, and when drugs and other drugs interact.
+The former two interactions will make the medication more powerful in its effects, and the latter will have an increased effect by one or more of the medications that are interacting.

-- Inhibiting effects of a medication: An inhibiting effect of a medication is a decreased effect that occurs when drugs and foods interact, when drugs and herbs or supplements interact, and when drugs and other drugs interact.
-The former two interactions will weaken the effects of the medication; and the later will have a decreased and inhibiting effect on one or more of the medications that are interacting.
+- Inhibiting effects of medication: An inhibiting effect of a medication is a decreased effect that occurs when drugs and foods interact, when drugs and herbs or supplements interact, and when drugs and other drugs interact.
+The former two interactions will weaken the effects of the medication, and the latter will have a decreased and inhibiting effect on one or more of the medications that are interacting.

-- Drug toxicity: Drug toxicity is defined as an over dosage of a medication that occurs when the dose that is administered exceeds the client's ability to metabolize and/or excrete the medication.
+- Drug toxicity: Drug toxicity is defined as overdosage of a medication that occurs when the dose that is administered exceeds the client's ability to metabolize and/or excrete the medication.

 - Drug tolerance: Drug tolerance occurs when a client has been receiving a particular medication, such as an opioid drug, for a prolonged period of time and, as a result of this prolonged administration, the client needs increasing doses of the medication to produce the therapeutic effect.